maholator/MahoTrans/README.md

     using (new JvmContext(j)) // enter context
     {
         j.InitQueue(); // init ams queue
-        // MidletStaertup is for example here: you may want to bootstrap your app in another way. var runner = j.AllocateObject<StartupThread>(); // alloc startup object runner.Manifest = new(); // we start with empty manifest runner.MidletClassName = midletClass; // assign class name
+        // StartupThread is for example here: you may want to bootstrap your app in another way. var runner = j.AllocateObject<StartupThread>(); // alloc startup object runner.Manifest = new(); // we start with empty manifest runner.MidletClassName = midletClass; // assign class name